 Finally, it should be underlined that this report rather aims to focus on some basic key features of the ASA concept and to identify what type of specific studies and harmonisation measures might be needed to support its possible development in Europe, while recognizing that national implementation may consider more complex variations, notably concerning the way possible “ASA spectrum” could be assigned to new incoming users.

-To summarise the concept in regulatory terms, the ASA concept is primarily about granting “individual authorisations” of the use of frequency band.
-These authorisations would specify the sharing conditions to ensure the protection of “primary user(s)”.
+To summarise the concept in regulatory terms, the “ASA concept” is primarily about granting “individual authorisations” of the use of frequency band which are already licensed to another user.
+The additional authorisations to “ASA licensees” would specify the sharing conditions to ensure the protection of incumbent user(s).

+Existing sharing arrangements:

-[Editor’s note: one administration underlined that there may be the case that basics of the concept are already used by the Administrations and proposed to develop a questionnaire so as to further investigate this matter.
+[Editor’s note: one administration underlined that there [may be] / [is] the case that basics of the concept are already used by the Administrations and proposed to develop a questionnaire so as to further investigate this matter.
 One alternative approach is to consider below some selected examples based on proposals from administrations.]

 Potential bands: